quantanhoi/data_prep_and_feature_engineering/src/mock_exam/MODEL_DIAGNOSTIC_GUIDE.md

 │                                                               │
 │ ✅ FIX: Only use information available BEFORE prediction     │ │                                                               │
+│ ⚠️  SPECIAL CASES:                                            │
+│    Time-series data:                                         │
+│      • Use TimeSeriesSplit for validation                    │
+│      • Never shuffle data                                    │
+│      • Train on past, test on future                         │
+│                                                               │
+│    Grouped data (patients, stores, customers):               │ │      • Use GroupKFold or GroupShuffleSplit                   │
+│      • Ensure same entity never in both train & test         │
+│      • Example: All visits from patient #42 in train OR test │
+│                                                               │
 ├──────────────────────────────────────────────────────────────┤
 │ B3.
 PREPROCESSING LEAKAGE (Order of Operations)              │
 ├──────────────────────────────────────────────────────────────┤